jmw992/mcgill_eng_ai/README.md

 # mcgill_eng_ai
 **Overview**
-This folder is a collection of problems and asigments I worked on during my time at mcgill.
-Represent work i've completed.
+This folder is a collection of problems and asigments I worked on during a particular class at mcgill.
+It represent work i've completed in assignments and practice problems.
 Each folder is a different project that i've worked on.